jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 The start of the control statement and the end and whatever’s in between is considered the control statement.

-#### Execution Control Commands
+#### Execution Flow Commands

-Execution control statements are special commands.
+Execution flow statements are special commands.
 They are given one or more references to other commands, the execution of which is controlled.
 These referenced commands are the clauses of the control statement and also the expressions and assignments controlling their execution.
 The execution flow command decides when or if any of these referenced commands are called and how many times.
 How the execution flow command might call its referenced commands, is dependent on what the referenced commands might do.

 #### Selection and Repetition